yyyyll0ss/CVNet/README.md

 # CVNet
-The dataset and source code of CVNet are will be available in this repo.
+The dataset and source code of CVNet will be available in this repo.
 ## Dataset
 We updated the download link for the datasets.
 - WHU-Vector-CD: https://pan.baidu.com/s/1j1hu1gI4yWHQHNWobwQEYA   code：ikls